-However, if you are in a rush you can opt in for “Instant Approval” options offered by various banks.
-How this works is that if you meet the credit card eligibility criteria and if you can upload your documents online, you can get approved for a credit card online instantly.
-The card will then be disbursed on a priority basis.
+If you meet the credit card eligibility criteria and upload your documents online, you can get approved for a credit card online instantly.
+The card will then be dispatched on a priority basis.

 Sometimes, you might get an online version of your card, which you can activate instantly and use until your physical card arrives.
 However, this option is usually only available to those with solid credit scores — not to those with low or medium scores.

 To get a credit card, you need a credit score.
 If you don't have one, try a prepaid credit card instead.
 It works like a prepaid service, with a limit that matches the amount you put in.

 The best strategy is to compare all your options, which you can easily do by checking your credit card eligibility on most banks' websites.

 You must carefully review the credit card eligibility requirements before submitting your credit card application.
 To increase your chances of acceptance, check off each criterion on the checklist.
 The requirements may vary depending on the card or the bank.
 Remember that your credit score might take a hit if the terms are not met — and your application gets rejected for any reason.
 Learn more about the benefits of a good credit score with this video.